 We are currently focused on supporting platforms on which children directly send and receive messages (phones, tablets, social networks, messaging apps, and email).

 We do have another product specifically for Chromebooks that monitors a bit more on those types of computers.
 The Bark for Chromebooks app is available for select Chromebooks that can download Android apps.
-When the Bark for Chromebooks app is in place, it can monitor the images and videos saved to the Chromebook device storage as well as some Android apps like Snapchat (if Snapchat is installed on the Chromebook).
+When the Bark for Chromebooks app is in place, it can monitor the images and videos saved to the Chromebook device storage as well as filter their web browsing according to your Screen Time rules.

 3. I installed the Bark for Chrome extension on my child's computer.
 How do I know it's monitoring their Chrome web browsing?